Sophie Baggaley: Brighton & Hove Albion

 On 14 September 2023, Baggaley signed with Brighton & Hove Albion.
+On 2 June 2026, it was announced that Baggaley would be leaving Brighton at the end of June.

+Return to Birmingham City

+On 24 July 2026, it was announced that Baggaley had rejoined her former academy team Birmingham City.
+On returning to the club she began her career at, Baggaley said "you always have a soft spot for it."

 International career

 Baggaley has played for the England team at every age grouping up to under 23 level.
 In October 2016, Baggaley was called up to the senior England national team for the first time for a friendly against Spain but was an unused substitute behind Karen Bardsley and Mary Earps.
 Having not been named to the next three England squads, Baggaley was recalled in April 2017 for friendlies against Italy and Austria but was again unused behind veteran Siobhan Chamberlain.
 Much discussion was made of the lack of chances Baggaley had for England, with Phil Neville preferring the likes of older veterans Bardsley, Earps, Chamberlain, and Carly Telford, despite some resigned to backup roles at club level.
 By 2019, younger goalkeepers Ellie Roebuck, Sandy MacIver, and Hannah Hampton had all also claimed starting jobs at WSL clubs and entered the England rotation ahead of Baggaley.

 On 6 June 2025, Baggaley was named as a standby player for UEFA Euro 2025.

+On 1 June 2026, Baggaley was called up for the England squad to face Spain and Ukraine for the 2027 FIFA Women's World Cup qualifiers as a replacement for Khiara Keating.